shubhsin/SSJSONParse/README.md

 Its the simplest library for parsing JSON Array or Dictionary.
 Mostly meant for begineer iOS Developers.

+##Features

+1. Parse JSON data in only 3 lines.
+2. The library also tells you whether the response is a valid JSON, if it is then whether its an object or an array.

 ##Usage

 1. Add the file SSJSONModel.h and SSJSONModel.m in your Xcode project.